 Dreams Abroad Director

-Leesa launched the Teach Abroad blog and Dreams Abroad website to showcase the stories of her colleagues and friends while teaching abroad.
-Over the past few years, she has found that her life has been enriched by embracing the uncertainty of living abroad, but as she puts it, the experience has forced her to “step out of [her] comfort zone.”
+Leesa Truesdell launched the Teach Abroad interview series and the Dreams Abroad website to showcase the stories of her colleagues and friends while teaching abroad.
+Over the past few years, she has found that her life has been enriched by embracing the uncertainty of living abroad.
+However, as she puts it, the experience has forced her to “step out of [her] comfort zone.”
 One of the blog’s themes is that everyone in life is doing the best they can with what they have, no matter where they are located.